hackclub/winter/esjiko.md

 Next, I will connect the WizFi 360 to the breadboard using a male-to-male jumper wire.

-Following that, I will connect the data pin of the LED strip to a digital pin on the WizFi 360 using the spldering kit and connecting wires.
-I will use the circuit connection guide mukesh-sankhla posted.
+Following that, I will connect the data pin of the LED strip to a digital pin on the WizFi 360 using the soldering kit and connecting wires.
+I will use the circuit connection guide mukesh-sankhla created. (https://www.electromaker.io/uploads/images/projects/2829/story/medium/Mukesh_Sankhla_story_image_1666866936904869.png)

 I will then connect the power and ground pins of the LED strip to the power and ground rails of the breadboard by locating the VCC and GND pins on the LED strip and then inserting the VCC pin into the power rail of the breadboard and the GND pin into the ground rail of the breadboard.
 I will use female-to-female jumper wires.